weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-google.md

 ---
-title: text2vec-palm
+title: text2vec-google
 sidebar_position: 19
-image: og/docs/modules/text2vec-palm.jpg
+image: og/docs/modules/text2vec-google.jpg
-# tags: ['text2vec', 'text2vec-palm', 'palm', 'gcp']
+# tags: ['text2vec', 'text2vec-google', 'palm', 'gcp']
 ---

 ## Overview

-The `text2vec-palm` module enables Weaviate to obtain vectors using PaLM embeddings.
+The `text2vec-google` module enables Weaviate to obtain vectors using PaLM embeddings.
 You can use this with [Google Cloud Vertex AI](https://cloud.google.com/vertex-ai), or with [Google MakerSuite](https://developers.generativeai.google/products/makersuite).

 :::info Requirements

-`text2vec-palm` was added in version `v1.19.1`.
+`text2vec-google` was added in version `v1.19.1` with its original name, `text2vec-palm`.

+It was renamed in version `v1.22.7`.
+The module is still available under the old name, but it will be removed in a future release.

 Google MakerSuite support was added in version `1.22.4`.
 :::

 Key notes: